The

 was more over meals or in offices, rather than the usual at-home

-chitchat that I had become used to.
+chit-chat that I had become used to.

-"Worldbridge International," read the signboard on
+"Worldbridge International," read the signboard on the

-me to his office.
+to his office.
 As it was a weekend, the office had zero attendance,

 except the three of us.